framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public void function redirect( string action, string preserve = "none", string append = "none", string path = _see below_, string queryString = '', string statusCode = '302', string header = '' )

 This constructs a URL based on the `action` and optional `path` and redirects to it.
 If `preserve` is `"all"`, the entire contents of the request context are saved to `session` scope across the redirect (and restored back to the request context automatically after the redirect).
 If `preserve` is a list of keys, just those elements of the request context are preserved.
 If `append` is `"all"`, all simple values in the request context are appended to the constructed URL as a query string before the redirect.
 If `append` is a list of keys, just those elements of the request context are appended (if they are simple values).
 The `statusCode` argument lets you specify the HTTP status code for the redirect so you can override the default value of `302`.
+As of release 3.5 `queryString` also accepts a structure, which is converted to an HTML escaped query string.

 If `path` is specified, that base URL is used instead of the default, as per `buildURL()` above.